jforget/raku-Date-Calendar-FrenchRevolutionary/doc/notes-en.md

 will talk about the Maya calendar (with no "s").

 It  is the  same, only  simpler, with  the Aztec  calendar.
-This  is a two-calendar system,  with a  clerical calendar,  or I<tonalpohualli>, similar to Tzolkin, and a  common calendar, or I<xiupohualli>, similar to Haab.
+This  is a two-calendar system,  with a  clerical calendar,  or _tonalpohualli_, similar to Tzolkin, and a  common calendar, or _xiupohualli_, similar to Haab.
 Aztecs had nothing ressembling the Mayas' long count.

 For the conversion from Gregorian (or other) to Aztec, there are three